AMOGHSG1/Gaming_Dashboard/README.md

 # Data-_Visualisation-2
 Api-Tableau ( Gaming Dashboard )

-Step 1 : I fetched the data from api and stored in local drive.
+Step 1 : i have downloaded the data from vg chart.

 step 2 : I cleaned the data in Tableau prep .